CodingTrain/thecodingtrain.com/content/pages/guides/maintain-website-guide.md

    - Update the "topics" property in the "index.json" file.
 If any tags were present on the YouTube page of the challenge, those would have been brought over by the web scraper and included as "topics".
 The tags from YouTube are pretty generic and overall too much information.
 Only a handful of topics are needed, so only include topics that are relevant to this specific video.
 If no tags were present on the YouTube page, then this may be blank - go ahead and add a couple of topics!
    - Use the Description on the YouTube video for additional links to add as "References" or "Videos" in the "groupLinks" property in the "index.json" file.
 Also, add in links to Wikipedia about whatever concept is being discussed, or links to p5.js or Processing documentation about any special functions that are used in the video, or links to whatever other resource may help to further explain a concept.
 7. Add time codes for the video.
    - The "timestamps" property in the "index.json" file may contain time codes that were pulled in from the YouTube video.
-If those didn't exist for the YouTube video, go ahead and add those time codes in to the "timestamps" property.
+If those didn't exist for the YouTube video, go ahead and add those time codes.

 ![screenshot showing timestamp json data and how it looks on the website](https://user-images.githubusercontent.com/28508947/173202054-ce9dcdf6-3ca2-411b-a869-9d47c7670e6e.png)